mattvonrocketstein/airflow-ubuntu-ansible-terraform/README.md

   <tr>
     <td width=15%><img src=img/icon.png style="width:50px"></td>
     <td>
-      A demo for deploying <a href=https://airflow.incubator.apache.org/>Airflow</a> on EC2/Ubuntu with docker-comose.
+      A demo for deploying <a href=https://airflow.incubator.apache.org/>Airflow</a> (a workflow orchestration engine) on EC2/Ubuntu with ansible, terraform, and docker-compose.
+This project relies heavily on the excellent <a href=https://github.com/puckel/docker-airflow>docker-airflow</a> project.
     </td>
   </tr>
 </table>

 # 1. Running the Demo

 ## 1.1 Prerequisites